marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 5. Which factors are highly correlated with life expectancy?

 6. Which factors differentiate "High Income" vs "Low Income" Countries?

+7. How labor force participation rates (male and female) relate to GDP growth and GDP per capita?

 ## Tools used :